 Sharon is a Nashville native.
 She has been with Vanderbilt since 2001.
 With over twenty years of administrative assistance experience, she is now using that skill in the Global Education Office.
 Sharon enjoys vicariously traveling the world through the experiences of our students, and hopes to be abroad herself one day.

 Mollie, a Southwest Virginia native, brings her love for travel and intercultural learning to the Global Education Office as a Graduate Office Assistant.
 She earned a B.A. in Social Work from Warren Wilson College, during which time she studied abroad in Cuba, exploring the intersections of agriculture and social systems in various parts of the country.
-For the past year, Mollie served as an AmeriCorps VISTA Member in Nashville with Communities In Schools of Tennessee.
+In her first year after college, Mollie served as an AmeriCorps VISTA Member in Nashville with Communities In Schools of Tennessee.
 She is currently working toward her Master of Divinity at Vanderbilt Divinity School.